RavSoloveichikTorah/Torah/README.md

 Every time I listen to a Shiur by the Rav ZT"L, I hear something new or find some additional interesting nuance.
 Releasing these summaries through **github** allows me to update them over time with minimal effort and without the need to update purchased printed copies.
 Interested people can be notified of updates by subscribing to **github** and this repository or by checking timestamps of the files in the repository for updated files.
 The files are available in **.pdf** and **.md** (markdown) form.

 **All articles are Copyright by Rabbi Joshua Rapps.
 All rights reserved.
 Permission granted to print for personal reading/use.
-May not be incorporated in printed or electronic publications without explicit permission from the author**
+May not be incorporated in printed or electronic publications without explicit permission from the author**.

 * [Breishis](./Genesis/README.md)
 * [Shemos](./Exodus/README.md)